Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachinePostProcessing.md

 4. Select your CinemachineCamera in the [Scene](https://docs.unity3d.com/Manual/UsingTheSceneView.html) view or [Hierarchy](https://docs.unity3d.com/Manual/Hierarchy.html) window.

-5. In the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html), choose __Add Extension > CinemachinePostProcessing__, then configre the Profile asset to have the effects you want when this CinemachineCamera is live.
+5. In the [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html), choose __Add Extension > CinemachinePostProcessing__, then configure the Profile asset to have the effects you want when this CinemachineCamera is live.

 > [!NOTE]